williamle8300/anthem/README.md

+type to find
+	weighted by "recently played tracks"
+	weighted by "recently played trackSets"
+	recently... modified? (clone TS) discovery
+	recently played
+	new songs added to a cloned TS new tracks added by user of one of any of your cloned TS. every user has "GILDED" tracks. when that changes it pushes to you in the context of a "suggested tracks" similar tracks (in v2.0)

 I CAN'T CREATE SETS OF MUSIC TO LISTEN TO WHENEVER, WHEREVER I AM...
 AND WITH EASE "IF SOMEONE MADE THIS, I WOULD: *USE IT* AND SUPPORT WITH *ONLINE DONATIONS* IN EXCHANGE FOR *WHATEVER PASSIVE REWARDS*" list of patrons (ads), and passive rewards(??)